SAIL Blog

 Facebook Email

-1. The advantages of using a fishing sonar
+1. The Advantages of Using a Fishfinder

-2. Determining the location and frequency of your fishing trips
+2. Determining the Location and Frequency of Your Fishing Trips

 Lowrance Fishing Sonar

-• Indicating surface water temperature
+• Indicating water surface temperature

 • Estimating water depth

-Other benefits of using a fishing sonar include:
+Other benefits of using a fishfinder include:

-• Maximizing the chances of catching a fish
+• Maximizing the chances of catching fish

-• Having access to a GPS navigation system
+• Having access to a GPS navigation system (when included)

 2D